 Nina Marano, DVM, MPH, Dipl ACVPM, from the Division of Quarantine and Global Migration, presented "Travelers' Vaccine Update from the CDC."
 She reviewed the prevention of rabies, Japanese encephalitis, yellow fever (YF), and gave a preview of the 2010 Yellow Book.

 The CDC initiated a country-specific rabies risk assessment based on rabies endemicity in the country, availability of biological agents, and travelers' expected risk of exposure.
 Rabies risk assessment is used to guide pre-exposure prophylaxis recommendations for travelers.
 Special risk among children is noted, and mapping of the risk areas by category of risk is planned.
 Emphasis is placed on dog avoidance and prevention of bites and scratches.
-A limited supply of rabies vaccines in the United States occurred in 2008 due to renovation of a manufacturing plant, and restrictions on rabies vaccines, applied to pre-exposure prophylaxis, that affected travel clinics in particular.
+A short supply of rabies vaccines in the United States occurred in 2008 due to renovation of a manufacturing plant, and restrictions on rabies vaccines applied to pre-exposure prophylaxis that affected travel clinics in particular.
 Since October 2008, the supply for post-exposure vaccines has stabilized.